roughike/SwipeSelector/README.md

 Unfortunately, there were no ready-made solutions to achieve this, so I spent a good day working on this very thing I call SwipeSelector.

+## minSDK Version

+SwipeSelector supports API levels all the way down to 8 (Android Froyo).

 ## Installation

 **Gradle:**